Title: | Using CF-Compliant Calendars with Climate Projection Data |

 is not.

-asPOSIX = TRUE
+values by specifying asPOSIX = TRUE

 A character vector where each element represents a moment in time